How to Calculate the Value of Analytics Solutions

-Perfecto’s smart automation platform for web and mobile testing includes smart analytics.
+Perfecto’s smart test automation platform for web and mobile testing includes smart analytics.
 And it’s the only platform to truly offer real-time automation analysis.
 Not only that, but it’s also the only end-to-end solution for all your testing needs — from test creation to execution and analysis.

 To learn more, check out check out Perfecto’s Reporting and Analytics to see how to test smarter and work faster.